 Materials:

-- 12×12 white construction paper
+- 12×12 white heavyweight construction paper (or any size square)

 - Tempera paint: red, yellow, turquoise, white, black